mike-fabian/ibus-typing-booster/content/docs/user/index.md

 - **Selection Content Unavailable**

   🔗 [GitHub Issue #2760](https://github.com/ibus/ibus/issues/2760):
-  Typing Booster cannot retrieve selected text on Wayland.
-As a result:
+  Typing Booster cannot retrieve selected text on Wayland using surrounding text.

+  **Workaround:**

+  - Install the `wl-paste` program (On Fedora this is in the `wl-clipboard` package).
+If `wl-paste` is available and getting the selection using surrounding text fails, using `wl-paste` to get the primary selection is attempted.
+This usually works.

+  - If getting the selection using `wl-paste` fails as well or `wl-paste` is unavailable getting the primary selection using Gtk4 is attempted.

-  - If you execute `show_selection_info` with text selected, the command will **fall back** to showing information about the character to the **left of the cursor** instead.
+  - If all attempts to get the selection failed (or nothing was selected in the first place) surrouding text is used to get the character to the **left of the cursor** and show information about that character.

 - **Cursor Position Not Updated After Mouse Movement**